gromacs/gromacs/docs/install-guide/install-guide.md

 (or whichever path has your installation).
 In some cases, you might need to specify manually which of your C++ compilers should be used, e.g. with the advanced option `CUDA_HOST_COMPILER`.

+In a default build optimized code will be generated for the all CUDA architectures supported by the nvcc compiler used.
+However, it is sometimes beneficial to manually pick the CUDA architectures to generate optimized code for either to reduce binary size and compilation time or to enable compiler optimizations for an architecture not supported by the GROMACS build system.
+This can be achieved using the `GMX_CUDA_TARGET_SM` and `GMX_CUDA_TARGET_COMPUTE` variables that set the CUDA architecture and virtual architecture to compile for, respectively.

 The GPU acceleration has been tested on AMD64/x86-64 platforms with Linux, Mac OS X and Windows operating systems, but Linux is the